fit087/shell_scripts/README.md

 `ls -hlt` list files with attributes `l` sorted by `t` time and printed with human friendly sizes `h`

 `zip -r folder{.zip,}` compress a folder in zip format

+`mv !(subfolder) subfolder` [move all files in current folder to subfolder][1]

+[1]:https://askubuntu.com/questions/91740/how-to-move-all-files-in-current-folder-to-subfolder "How to move all files in current folder to subfolder?"